ES-Merging: Biological MLLM Merging via Embedding Space Signals: Introduction

 \section{Introduction}

 Multimodal Large Language Models (MLLMs) have been emerging as crucial foundational models for scientific discovery, extending their perception to diverse biological modalities across molecules~\citep{llamo,molllama}, proteins~\citep{prot2text,prot2textv2}, and cells~\citep{cello1,c2sscale}.
-Despite their impressive progress within each modality, many scientific problems of interest are cross-modal, requiring to understand the interactive effects such as protein-ligand interactions or drug effectiveness to cell types.
-However, existing biological MLLMs are specialized to a single modality, resulting in limited intersectional knowledge and unreliable cross-modal reasoning.
+Despite their impressive progress within each modality, diverse scientific problems of interest are inherently cross-modal, requiring to understand the interactive effects such as protein-ligand interactions or drug effectiveness to cell types.
+However, existing biological MLLMs are specialized to a single modality, resulting in limited intersectional knowledge across diverse biological modalities and unreliable cross-modal reasoning.

-Building a unified model by jointly training on different modalities is a straightforward approach to upskill cross-modal understanding.
-However, it is impractical and time-consuming since constructing curated cross-modal instruction datasets in the scientific domain typically requires intensive labor and highly specific expertise to elaborate the underlying principles of complex interactions.
-As an alternative, model merging has gained attention by efficiently combining parameters of multiple specialized models.
-To retain their task-specific knowledge, existing methods~\cite{tiesmerging,emrmerging,pcbmerging} exploit parameter space signals, such as magnitudes, signs, and directions, heuristically assigning merging coefficients.
-However, parameter space heuristics are input-agnostic and therefore provide only weak, indirect proxies for modality-specific adaptation.
-Such input-blindness makes it difficult to isolate meaningful cross-modal interactions, failing to accurately combine these adaptations and severely degrading cross-modal merging.
+Although model merging has been actively explored as an efficient scheme for integrating multiple models, how to merge modality-specialized MLLMs remains largely underexplored.
+In this setting, the central challenge is how to accurately measure modality specialization of an MLLM that induces the modality-specific behavior.
+Although modality specialization is ultimately encoded in model parameters, its functional effect is revealed through the representation transformations induced by modality-specific inputs.
+However, existing merging methods typically rely on input-blind parameter-space heuristics, such as magnitudes, signs, or directions of parameter updates.
+These signals can provide useful but indirect signals of specialization, since they do not observe how each expert responds to modality token embeddings.
+This motivates estimating merging coefficients from embedding-space signals that directly reflect input-conditioned modality behavior.